 V. Your Rights as a Data Subject

-You, as a data subject, you have several rights.
+You, as a data subject, have several rights.
 Please contact us using the above-mentioned contact information to exercise your rights.
 Every data subject has the following rights:

 - Right of access (Article 15 GDPR)